Why do I need to establish which screening criteria are most important before I start screening resumes?

-A landmark study by Yale University psychologists unraveled the subtleties of job discrimination that happens as a result of stereotyping.
-The study showed that even when we think we’re reviewing a candidate for totally objective screening criteria like education or experience, a gut-level idea about who would traditionally fill a job often have actually influenced who we select.
+A landmark study by Yale University psychologists unraveled the subtleties of job discrimination resulting from stereotyping.
+The study showed that even when we think we’re reviewing a candidate for totally objective screening criteria like education or experience, a gut-level idea about who would traditionally fill a job often has actually influenced who we select.

 In the experiment, participants reviewed resumes that presented a male and female candidate for police chief.
-The resumes were actually identical with two alternating variables: whether the resume belonged to Michael or Michelle, and whether the candidate had more formal education or more experience.
+The resumes were actually identical with two alternating variables: whether the resume belonged to Michael or Michelle and whether the candidate had more formal education or more experience.
 Michael’s ratings consistently came out on top.
-When his was the resume without college education but more experience participants said they picked him for “having more street smarts”; and they still picked Michael when Michelle had more experience and Michael had gone to college, saying that Michelle wasn’t a good candidate due to lack of education.
+When he was the resume without a college education, but with more experience participants said they picked him for “having more street smarts,”; and they still picked Michael when Michelle had more experience, and Michael had gone to college, saying that Michelle wasn’t a good candidate due to lack of education.

-Howard versus Heidi, Greg versus Jamal—researchers have replicated countless times that the inferred race or gender (or parenthood or religious status) of an applicant affects the way we rate their qualifications; this is especially true when it comes to resume screening.
-When study participants were shown completely identical resumes save one fact—one has the name Heidi, and one Has Howard—Howard gets higher ratings.
-We see the same effect when comparing a white-sounding name with a black-sounding name: Greg gets more call backs than Jamal.
-By scoring a resume before getting identity information, Talent Sonar helps users ensure an added measure of objectivity.
+Howard versus Heidi, Greg versus Jamal—researchers have replicated countless times that the inferred race or gender (or parenthood or religious status) of an applicant affects how we rate their qualifications; this is especially true when it comes to resume screening.
+When study participants were shown completely identical resumes save one fact—one has the name Heidi, and one has Howard—Howard gets higher ratings.
+We see the same effect when comparing a white-sounding name with a black-sounding name: Greg gets more callbacks than Jamal.
+By scoring a resume before getting identity information, TalVista helps users ensure an added measure of objectivity.

 If you watched season three of “Mozart and the Jungle” you’ll recall New York Symphony candidates auditioning behind a white screen for the open oboe chair.
 In the 1970s, U.S. orchestras were only 5% female.
 As orchestras became aware of the concept of gender bias in their auditions, most started using a screen for auditions by the end of the 1980s.
 Today they are well above 30%, and researchers credit “the screen” with up to 55% of the increase in female new hires.